JateNensvold/afk-image-processing/README.md

 # AFK-Imagine-Processing
-Afk-image-processing is a feature recognition application for the game AFK-Arena.
+afk_image_processing is a feature recognition application for the game AFK-Arena.
 It makes use of OpenCV, Faster RCNN and Yolov5 to detect in game characters and a facet of features that each character can posses by processing game screenshots.

 This repository can detect character names, FI level, SI level and ascension.